25 An Attempted Assassination and the Bloodcurdling Cry

 Bob: What do you mean by "Mecca's morning"?

 Uzza: The believers usually attacked in the morning following the Fajr prayer, the dawn prayer.
-The signal for the believers to swarm the enemy's defenses was usually Muhammad shouting a warning intended to send shivers down the spines of defenders, in this instance the farmers of Khaybar, "Allahu Akbar!
+The signal for the believers to swarm the enemy's defenses was usually Muhammad shouting a warning like at Khaybar intended to send shivers down the spines of defenders: "Allahu Akbar!
 Khaybar is ruined, for whenever we approach a nation then it will be a miserable morning for those who have been warned."
 And a miserable morning it was.

-Bob: Is that why suicide bombers shout out Allahu Akbar; to warn those around them that they are about to ruin their lives and make that of the survivors miserable?
+Bob: Is that why suicide bombers shout out Allahu Akbar; to warn those around them that they are about to take commit a holy massacre?

 Archie: There sure is a lot of sucking up to Allah these days.